 In the event that weather or other conditions are such that normal campus operations could be impeded, the administration of UNT will determine whether classes will be canceled or delayed.
 Such information will be provided to the local broadcast media.
-I will post an announcement at Blackboard Vista.
+I will post an announcement on the Blackboard.